List of Solo Leveling episodes

-Solo Leveling is an anime television series based on Chugong's South Korean web novel of the same name.
+Solo Leveling (俺だけレベルアップな件, Ore dake Reberu Appu na Ken) is an anime television series based on Chugong's South Korean web novel of the same name.
 It is produced by A-1 Pictures and directed by Shunsuke Nakashige, with Noboru Kimura writing the scripts, Tomoko Sudo designing the characters, and Hiroyuki Sawano composing the music.
 The first season was originally scheduled for 2023, but was delayed and later aired from January 7 to March 31, 2024, on Tokyo MX and other networks.
 (Note: Tokyo MX, GYT, GTV and BS11 all list the series premiere as January 6 at 24:00, which is effectively January 7 at midnight JST) The first episode was screened in Tokyo, Seoul, Los Angeles, India, and Europe in December 2023.

 Crunchyroll licensed the series outside of Asia.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand).

-After the broadcast of the first season finale, a second season titled Solo Leveling: Arise from the Shadow was announced.
+After the broadcast of the first-season finale, a second season titled Solo Leveling: Arise from the Shadow was announced.
 It aired from January 5 to March 30, 2025.
 (Note: Tokyo MX, GYT, GTV and BS11 all list the season premiere as January 4 at 24:00, which is effectively January 5 at midnight JST) A compilation film of the first season, titled Solo Leveling: ReAwakening, was screened along with the first two episodes of the second season in Japan from November 29 to December 12, 2024.
 Crunchyroll acquired the North American and select international rights for the compilation film, screening it in the United States and Canada beginning on December 6, 2024.

+A sequel anime film titled Solo Leveling: Beyond the System was announced during Crunchyroll's panel at Anime Expo 2026.
+The film will be produced by A-1 Pictures and directed by Tao Tajima, while Crunchyroll, Aniplex, Netmarble, D&C Media, and Kakao Piccoma were co-producing the film.